What level of editing do you do in a standard edit, the Stitches package?

-I ask my authors to submit their manuscript three days before their scheduled start date, which is when I generate your invoice.
-Certain packages
+Authors are asked to submit their manuscript three days before their scheduled start date, which is when I generate your invoice.
+Certain packages require

-require complete payment up front, but standard editing requires half to be paid by your start date and the rest prior to receiving your edited manuscript back.
-Invoicing is done via
+complete payment up front, but standard editing requires half to be paid by your start date and the rest prior to receiving your edited manuscript back.
+Invoicing is done via PayPal.

 How long does editing take?

 It takes approximately two weeks for an edit between 40,000 to 75,000 words to be completed and sent back to the author.
 Shorter manuscripts could